Can Salespeople Really Change Their Habits?

 A short time ago, I spent the week with my sister, my uncle, and one of my nephews, cleaning out my parents’ house to prepare it to sell.
-Along with the usual sharing of stories or excitement over items long-thought lost, I ran across an assessment from my preschool days – which is pictured in part below:
+Along with the usual sharing of stories or excitement over items long-thought lost, I ran across an assessment from my preschool days – which is pictured in part above.

 My first thought: Uproarious laughter and posting to Facebook, to the intense amusement and jokes of and from my friends.
 My second thought: Hey, this would make a good sales blog post topic (Yes, I’m that nerdy).

 When comparing Adult Tim to Preschool Tim (who was very naughty), I’m struck by how little I’ve changed in some respects.
 I still hate making choices, get distracted easily (the attention thing of Point 5), and often don’t answer questions (Full disclosure: In many cases, this last is due to not hearing the question as a result of my hearing impairment, which nobody realized I had until sometime after this report was written).

 As for the rest of it, I’ve developed into a patient, laid-back person who doesn’t mind waiting for their turn, I’m respectful of other people’s property, and frequently listen to music and consume stories – whether reading or binging streaming services (I could go on at length about the deficiencies of character, pacing, and narrative structure that plagued the post-GRRM material seasons of Game of Thrones).

 To connect this to sales, think about your own habits, tendencies, and idiosyncrasies that you had when you were a kid.
 Do you still have any of them today?
 If you do, how do they impact you on your job?
 As you can imagine, in my case, the distraction is definitely a thing – as evidenced by the plethora of tabs I have open in my browser at any given time.